sligtenberg/phase-1-project/README.md

 In maintenance mode, a user can restock the machine with snacks, restock the machine with money, and remove money that the machine has collected.

- - To edit snacks, click the snack in the display.
+ - To edit snacks, click the edit button in the snack display.
  - To add a new snack, click add snack in the display.
  - To add money to the machine, enter the quantity in the appropriet field in the cash drawer.
 Negative numbers subtract money from the machine.
  - Auto reset adds/subtracts money to set the machine back to a default cash drawer level.